-Whether it’s awarded projects, new hires, staff promotions, or staff awards, check it out here.
+Whether it’s awarded projects, new hires, staff promotions, staff awards, or outings, check it out here.

 Congratulations to Tammi Halapin for becoming the 128th president of the Engineering Society of Western Pennsylvania (https://eswp.com/)!